Aspirin4k/php-nginx-keepalive-proxy-demo/README.md

 # PHP + Nginx proxy for keepalive connections

-This project demonstrates one of the possible configurations of Nginx sidecar proxy for handling keepalive connections for PHP applications.
+This project demonstrates one of the possible configurations of the Nginx sidecar proxy. for handling keepalive connections for PHP applications.

-That allows you to reduce execution time of your requests by avoiding unnecessary duplicate TCP and TLS handshakes with remote API.
+That allows you to reduce the execution time of your requests by avoiding unnecessary duplicate TCP and TLS handshakes with a remote API.

 ## Example of results